 The game feels like it wants to sample a lot of different ideas, but never fully commit to them.
 At the beginning of the game, Age has an electric leash that is used to traverse large gaps in the map.
 He does so by grappling the leash to floating blue orbs.
 It felt good but was later turned into a tool for combat, to teleport to enemies.
 None of the game’s later levels allowed the use of the leash as it was introduced, which was a shame.
 Ultra Age set up the expectation for more open levels, only to be very boxed in for the remainder of the game.

 Alongside these problems were very jarring English voice acting that I had to change halfway.
 Hearing lifeless delivery of lines that seemed serious or humorous kept breaking the immersion.
 The Japanese voice acting, however, was significantly better.
 However, during boss battles where dialogue is exchanged in combat, I ended up missing what was being said since the game is too hectic to read subtitles during a boss battle.
 Changing what could have been a very engaging experience into one I only made through for the combat.

 Ultra Age executes a very fun and engaging combat system with bosses that were unique and great to fight.
 However, introducing so many combat mechanics with its many swords and never using them during boss fights is a major letdown.
 The story was basic and the dynamic of Age and Helvis never grew over the journey in the many boxed-in levels.
 Thus, I can not recommend this game since the only enjoyment to be found is in its combat.
 But the game never felt boring, and it shows the clear ambitions that weren’t executed well by two indie studios.
 While I won’t remember the journey Age and Helvis went through in the years to come, I will remember the fun I had with its combat.

-Ultra Age is available now on Nintendo Switch and PlayStation 4 for $29.99.
+Ultra Age is available now on Nintendo Switch, Steam and PlayStation 4 for $29.99.